What Makes a Good Wine Cellar? Top Organization Tips

 Organize by Price

-If you buy wine randomly by whim and do not expect your cellar to get bigger than 200 or so bottles, try organizing by price.
+If you buy wine randomly by whim and do not expect your cellar to get bigger than 200 bottles, try organizing by price.
 This is great if you’re just getting started with cellaring and are experimenting with many styles and regions to hone your tastes.

 Organize by Variety

-For medium-sized collections (200+ bottles of wine, depending on who you ask) that focus on new world producers organizing by variety works well.
+For medium-sized collections (200+ bottles of wine, depending on who you ask) that focus on new world producers, organizing by variety works well.

 You’ll know exactly which row(s) to go to in your wine cooler or wine cellar when you’re craving a bottle of Grenache or an aromatic Riesling.
 Categorize wine blends according to the dominant variety in the blend.